BrowserStackCE/browserstack-robot-framework-appium/README.md

     ```

 ## Set BrowserStack Credentials
-* You can export the environment variables for the Username and Access Key of your BrowserStack account.
+* You can export the environment variables for the Username and Access Key of your BrowserStack account or you can set it in the config files.

   ```
   export BROWSERSTACK_USERNAME=<browserstack-username> &&
-  export BROWSERSTACK_ACCESS_KEY=<browserstack-access-key>&&
-  export BROWSERSTACK_APP_ID=<app-hashed-id>
+  export BROWSERSTACK_ACCESS_KEY=<browserstack-access-key>
   ```

 ## Running tests